 Steps

-1. In a pot, put: the water, oil, and a pinch of salt.
+1. In a pot, put: water, oil, and a pinch of salt.

-2. When the water comes to a boil, pour in the flour all at once and mix well.
-When a white film forms on the bottom of the pot and the dough forms, stir two more times and turn off the heat.
+2. When the water comes to a boil, add the flour all at once and mix well.
+When a white film forms at the bottom of the pot and the dough forms, give it two more stirs and turn off the heat.

-3. Now it is necessary to let it cool completely, mixing from time to time.
+3. Now let it cool completely, mixing occasionally.

-4. When the dough has completely cooled, it’s time for the eggs.
-If you want to work your biceps, use a wooden spoon; otherwise, use a stand mixer with the paddle attachment.
+4. When the dough has completely cooled, it’s time to add the eggs.
+If you want to work your biceps, go ahead with a wooden spoon, otherwise, use a planetary mixer with the leaf hook.

-5. Add the eggs one at a time, adding the next when the previous one has been well absorbed into the dough.
+5. Add the eggs one at a time.
+Add the next egg only when the previous one has been well absorbed into the dough.

-6. As I told you at the beginning, the dough should not be too solid or too soft.
-If you find it too solid, you can safely add another egg.
+6. As mentioned at the beginning, the dough should not be too solid or too soft.
+If it’s too solid, you can safely add another egg.

 7. Let the dough rest for 30 minutes.

-8. After the time has passed, fill the piping bag with the star nozzle and shape the St. Joseph’s zeppole, spacing them out because they will increase in volume while cooking.
-I always do two rounds of dough to form a zeppola.
+8. After this time, fill the pastry bag with a star nozzle and form the St. Joseph’s Zeppole, spacing them out as they will increase in volume during cooking.
+I always make two rounds of dough to form a zeppola.

-10. If you want to fry them, make squares of parchment paper, placing one zeppola on each and then dipping it in oil once it has reached 338°F (170°C).
-Dip no more than 2 zeppole at a time to avoid lowering the oil temperature too much.
-Naturally, the parchment paper will detach on its own as the zeppola starts to cook, allowing you to remove it from the oil.
+10. If frying, make parchment paper squares and place one zeppola on each, then immerse in oil once it has reached a temperature of 338°F. Immerse no more than 2 zeppole at a time to avoid lowering the oil temperature too much.
+The parchment paper will naturally detach once the zeppola starts cooking, allowing you to remove it from the oil.

-11. Once our St. Joseph’s zeppole are ready, we can fill them as desired.
-I filled them with lemon diplomat cream and decorated with a cherry and dusting of powdered sugar.
+11. Once our St. Joseph’s Zeppole are ready, you can fill them to your liking; I filled them with lemon diplomat cream and decorated them with a cherry and a dusting of powdered sugar.